 Skeptics will argue that Jesus’ resurrection is just one more instance of the dying-and-rising-god motif prevalent in the religions of the ancient Near East.
 The Scottish social anthropologist James Frazer popularized this motif in his 1890 book The Golden Bough: A Study in Comparative Religion.
 The idea continued in modern skeptic circles, as the popular film Zeitgeist has shown.

 Skeptics like to parallel Jesus’ resurrection with pagan deities such as the Egyptian gods Osiris and Horus, as well as the Greek gods Attis and Adonis.
 But are these parallels accurate?
 Do these claims undermine the Christian story of Jesus’ resurrection, making our Christian faith in vain?
-Here are four responses that show why these claims don’t prove our belief in the resurrection to be in vain.
+Here are four responses.

-In her essay “Does the Story of Jesus Mimic Pagan Mystery Stories,” Christian apologist Mary Jo Sharp writes, “In the ancient pagan world, death was a one-way street” (Come Let us Reason).
-St. Athanasius (A.D.
-296-373) points this out in his work On the Incarnation:
+In her essay “Does the Story of Jesus Mimic Pagan Mystery Stories?”, Christian apologist Mary Jo Sharp writes, “In the ancient pagan world, death was a one-way street” (Come Let Us Reason).
+St. Athanasius (296-373) points this out in his work On the Incarnation:

 For although the Greeks have told all manner of false tales, yet they were not able to feign a resurrection of their idols— for it never crossed their mind, whether it be at all possible for the body again to exist after death.

-How could the early Christians have copied from Greek mythology when the Christian idea of a bodily resurrection was foreign to the Greek worldview?
+How could the early Christians have copied from Greek mythology when the Greek worldview was hostile to the Christian idea of a bodily resurrection?

 A skeptic may answer, “Perhaps resurrection was foreign to the Greeks, but not to the Egyptians.
 Both Osiris and Horus died and rose again.
 Maybe the Christians copied from Egyptian mythology.”
 This leads us to our third response.